Memory profiling of .NET code

 The goal of memory profiling is to find the cause of memory and performance issues in an application.
 It can give answers to questions like "What functions allocate so much memory?", "Why is this object still in memory (a memory leak)?", "How does garbage collection affect performance," and more.

-JetBrains Rider integrates with the dotMemory profiler to provide memory profiling of .NET applications.
-You can use the profiler via the dotMemory Profiler tool window.
+JetBrains Rider integrates with dotMemory to provide memory profiling of .NET applications.
+You can use the profiler via the dotMemory Profiler tool window, via the Run menu, and via the run widget menu.

 Installation and licensing